 In September 1917, the O’Neill family placed an Our Heroes – In Memoriam notice in the Newtownards Chronicle and it contained the verse:

 But some day we hope to meet him

 His mother, Sarah O’Neill, died of myocarditis on 11 May 1917 (aged 48).
 Three days earlier, on 8 May 1917, her son Samuel died of tuberculosis (aged 16).
 Rifleman James Alexander O’Neill (No. 18577), then stationed at Newtownards Military Camp, was with each of them when they died.

-Private William O’Neill (No. 10395) is commemorated on Newtownards and District War Memorial and in the PCI Roll of Honour for Greenwell Street Presbyterian Church Newtownards.
+Private William O’Neill (No. 10395) is commemorated on Newtownards and District War Memorial; on the family grave headstone in Movilla Cemetery, and in the PCI Roll of Honour for Greenwell Street Presbyterian Church Newtownards.